 Foss is now a volunteer and sponsor with Wind River Raptors, and he named this bird.

 CONTACT US BEFORE TOUCHING ANY BIRD!

-Wanda the Golden Eagle at Wind River Veterinary Services in Lander, Wyoming, undergoing testing for lead toxicity levels.
+Wanda the Golden Eagle, seen here at Wind River Veterinary Services in Lander, Wyoming, is part of a unique lead toxicity rehabilitation program.

 Wind River Raptors is fully licensed federally and by the state of Wyoming as a premiere raptor rescue, rehabilitation, and education center.